On Stein's test of uniformity on the hypersphere: Numerical experiments

 \subsection{Comparison to other tests}

-In the following, we compare the power of the proposed test statistic against a selection of alternative distributions and benchmark it against different Sobolev tests of uniformity.
-To that end, we consider the test statistic $T_n(\tilde{\lambda})$ with the optimized parameter $\tilde{\lambda}$ defined in \eqref{eq:lambda_tilde}, and the test statistic $T_n(\lambda)$ for fixed values $\lambda\in\{1,4\}$.
-The tests considered in the comparison are the \cite{Gine1975} $F_n$ test ($F_n$), the \cite{Bingham1974} test ($B_n$), the \cite{Rayleigh1919} test ($R_n$), the softmax test ($S_n$) from \cite{Fernandez-de-Marcos2023b}, and the Projected Anderson--Darling test ($\mathrm{PAD}$) from \cite{Garcia-Portugues2023}.
+We compare the power of the proposed test statistics across a selection of alternative distributions and benchmark them against different Sobolev tests of uniformity.
+To that end, we consider $T_n(\hat{\lambda})$, $q_{n,\max}$, $T_n(\lambda_{\mathrm{CV}})$ and the test statistic $T_n(\lambda)$ for fixed values $\lambda\in\{1,4\}$.
+As competing tests we consider the \cite{Gine1975} $F_n$ test ($F_n$), the \cite{Bingham1974} test ($B_n$), the \cite{Rayleigh1919} test ($R_n$), the softmax test ($S_n$) from \cite{Fernandez-de-Marcos2023b}, the Projected Anderson--Darling test ($\mathrm{PAD}$) from \cite{Garcia-Portugues2023}, and the $\mathrm{dKSD}$ test \citep{xu2020a}.
 The comparison is performed for dimensions $p=2,3,5$ and sample sizes $n=50$ and $n=100$.
+The test statistic is truncated to its first $100$ terms.